kubernetes/website/content/en/blog/_posts/2022-12-22-kubelet-credential-providers/index.md

 {{< figure src="kubelet-credential-providers-in-tree.png" caption="Figure 1: Kubelet built-in credential provider support for Amazon Elastic Container Registry, Azure Container Registry, and Google Cloud Container Registry." >}}

-Kubernetes v1.20 introduced alpha support for kubelet credential providers plugins, which provide a mechanism for the kubelet to dynamically authenticate and pull images for arbitrary container registries - whether these are public registries, managed services, or even a self-hosted registry.
+Kubernetes v1.20 introduced alpha support for kubelet credential providers plugins, which provides a mechanism for the kubelet to dynamically authenticate and pull images for arbitrary container registries - whether these are public registries, managed services, or even a self-hosted registry.
 In Kubernetes v1.26, this feature is now GA